vishwas7782/handsmen-threads-salesforce/README.md

 ### **6. Testing Approach**

-[cite_start]Testing was conducted rigorously at multiple levels. [cite: 54] [cite_start]Unit testing was performed using Apex Test Classes to validate backend logic. [cite: 39] [cite_start]Functional testing was carried out manually for all user-facing features, including flows, validation rules, and page layouts, following predefined test cases. [cite: 41] User Acceptance Testing (UAT) was simulated to ensure the application meets business requirements from an end-user perspective.
+Testing was conducted rigorously at multiple levels.
+Unit testing was performed using Apex Test Classes to validate backend logic.
+Functional testing was carried out manually for all user-facing features, including flows, validation rules, and page layouts, following predefined test cases.
+User Acceptance Testing (UAT) was simulated to ensure the application meets business requirements from an end-user perspective.

 ### **7. Future Enhancements**

-* [cite_start]**Chatbot Integration:** Integrate an Einstein Bot on the website to handle common customer queries and assist with order tracking. [cite: 55]
+* **Chatbot Integration:** Integrate an Einstein Bot on the website to handle common customer queries and assist with order tracking.
-* [cite_start]**AI-Powered Recommendations:** Implement Einstein Next Best Action to provide sales reps with intelligent product recommendations for customers. [cite: 55]
+* **AI-Powered Recommendations:** Implement Einstein Next Best Action to provide sales reps with intelligent product recommendations for customers.
-* [cite_start]**LWC Components:** Develop custom Lightning Web Components for a more interactive and dynamic user experience on key pages. [cite: 33, 112]
+* **LWC Components:** Develop custom Lightning Web Components for a more interactive and dynamic user experience on key pages.

 ---

 ### **9. Conclusion**

 The HandsMen Threads Salesforce CRM project successfully delivers a scalable and automated solution that meets the core business objectives.
-By centralizing data, automating key workflows, and providing robust analytics, the application empowers the team to operate more efficiently and build stronger customer relationships. [cite_start]This project serves as a strong foundation for future growth and innovation. [cite: 46]
+By centralizing data, automating key workflows, and providing robust analytics, the application empowers the team to operate more efficiently and build stronger customer relationships.
+This project serves as a strong foundation for future growth and innovation.

 ---